All Insights

 Investment Insights: Week Ending November 8

 After many months of anticipation, we have our President-elect.
 Fidelis is continuing to evaluate the emerging leadership’s stances and policies—and the impact of the final makeup of the House and Senate.
-Stay tuned early next week, when will be sharing commentary from the Investment Committee.
+Stay tuned next week, when will be sharing commentary from the Investment Committee.

 Today, we are looking at the other major economic news from this week—the November FOMC meeting—and sharing a recap of the eventful last month before the election.